jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/stereo-display.rst

 and ECM teleoperation.
 These are small ROS messages; the video itself remains outside ROS.

+An optional root-level ``gst_output`` in the configuration exposes the composed stereo output through a canonical dVRK socket for recording, :ref:`dvrk-control-panel`, or other local consumers.
+The display HUD is an internal rendering overlay; it does not have a separate configured socket.
-Optional ``unixfdsinks`` expose the unannotated ``stereo`` stream or rendered ``overlay`` stream for recording, :ref:`dvrk-control-panel`, or other local consumers.
-See :ref:`dvrk-timestamps` for the additional stereo and overlay output observations attached to these buffers.
+See :ref:`dvrk-timestamps` for the timestamp observations attached to the video pipeline.

 Extra and AR streams
 ********************